deanwampler/programming-scala-book-code-examples/README.md

 ## Building the Code Examples

-After installing `sbt`, open a command/terminal window and run the `sbt test` command.
+After installing `sbt`, open a command/terminal window and run the `sbt testFull` command.

 You'll see lots of output as it downloads all the dependencies, compiles the code and runs the tests.
 You should see `[success]` messages at the end.